 We keep your personal information for only as long as necessary, which is longer in some cases than in others.
 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, necessary for the purposes for which we process your personal data, and the applicable legal requirements.

 - we will keep information about member companies and our contact individuals at those member companies throughout the duration of your membership.
-If you end your membership, we will retain this information for up to six years after the date of your membership expiry or the last contact you have with the DPP, so that if we re-engage with your company subsequently, we have contextual information about the previous relationship between us.
+If you end your membership, we will retain this information for six years after the date of your membership expiry or the last contact you have with the DPP, so that if we re-engage with your company subsequently, we have contextual information about the previous relationship between us.

 - if you ask us to stop processing your personal information for direct marketing, we need to retain enough information about you to enable us to ensure we stop including you in those direct marketing activities.